Spelling bee

 A spelling bee is a competition in which contestants are asked to spell a broad selection of words, usually with a varying degree of difficulty.
 To compete, contestants must memorize the spellings of words as written in dictionaries, and recite them accordingly.

-The concept is thought to have originated in the United States, and spelling bee events, along with variants, are now also held in some other countries around the world.

 Etymology

-Historically the word bee has been used to describe a get-together for communal work, like a husking bee, a quilting bee, or an apple bee.
-According to etymological research recorded in dictionaries, the word bee probably comes from dialectal been or bean (meaning "help given by neighbors"), which came from Middle English bene (meaning "prayer", "boon" and "extra service by a tenant to his lord").
+Historically, the word "bee" has been used to describe a get-together for communal work, like a husking bee, a quilting bee, or an apple bee.
+According to etymological research recorded in dictionaries, the word "bee" probably comes from dialectal "been" or "bean" (meaning "help given by neighbors"), which came from Middle English bene (meaning "prayer", "boon" and "extra service by a tenant to his lord").

 History

-The earliest known evidence of the phrase spelling bee in print dates back to 1850, although an earlier name, spelling match, has been traced back to 1808.
+The earliest known evidence of the phrase "spelling bee" in print dates back to 1850, although an earlier name, "spelling match", has been traced back to 1808.
 A key impetus for the contests was Noah Webster's spelling books.
-First published in 1786 and known colloquially as "The Blue-backed Speller," Webster's spelling books were an essential part of the curriculum of all elementary school children in the United States for five generations.
+First published in 1786 and known colloquially as "The Blue-backed Speller", Webster's spelling books were an essential part of the curriculum of all elementary school children in the United States for five generations.
 Now the key reference for the contests is Webster's Third New International Dictionary.

-Spelling bees became widespread across the United States during the 1800s, as a way to motivate students to learn standardized spelling.
-These spelling bees were usually held within individual schools and towns, and were not nationally organized.
-In 1908, the NEA held what it called the "first national spelling bee" at its convention in Cleveland.
-Marie Bolden, a black girl from Cleveland, was named champion.
+Spelling bees became widespread across the United States during the 19th century as a way to motivate students to learn standardized spelling.
+They were usually held in individual schools and towns, and were not nationally organized.
+In 1908, the National Education Association (NEA) held what it called the first national spelling bee at its convention in Cleveland, Ohio.
+Marie Bolden, a black girl from Cleveland, was named champion which caused a scandal in rivaling New Orleans.

-The annual United States National Spelling Bee was started in 1925 by The Courier-Journal, the newspaper of Louisville, Kentucky.
-The winner was Frank Neuhauser, who won the 1st National Spelling Bee in Washington, D.C. in 1925 at the age of eleven.
+The annual United States National Spelling Bee was started in 1925 by The Courier-Journal.
+The winner was Frank Neuhauser, age 11, who won the 1st National Spelling Bee in Washington, D.C. in 1925.

-In 1941, the Scripps Howard News Service acquired sponsorship of the program, and the name changed to the Scripps Howard National Spelling Bee.
-Later, the name was shortened to the Scripps National Spelling Bee.
-Besides competitors from the 50 U.S. states, several come from Canada, the Bahamas, New Zealand and European countries.